mult1v4c/zebar-outline/README.md

 - Floating bar with outline
 - Workspace indicators for active and on hover
-- Transparency
-- Font changes
+- Changes to font, colors, and transparency
 - Icon change from Nerdfonts to Fontawesome

 ## :bulb: Usage

-Copy the `outline` folder to your Zebar config directory (e.g. `../zebar/outline`).
+Clone and copy this repo to your Zebar config directory (e.g. `../zebar/zebar-outline`).

 > [!NOTE]
 > Configured with dark wallpapers in mind.
 Feel free to change the colors in `styles.css` to accomodate your preferences.